 What if My Health Insurance Won’t Help?

-Although health insurance companies are required by law to help you get a pump, it might not be the type, model or brand you want (or need) for your baby.
+Although health insurance companies are required by law to help you get a pump, this might not always work to your advantage.
+What they work to help you get might not be the type, model or brand you want (or need) for your baby.

 And unfortunately, dealing with paperwork and tons of phone calls may take months or even longer, by which time you may have given up on breastfeeding altogether because of how tedious this entire process proved to be.